muhammad-ahsan/muhammad-ahsan/README.md

 Welcome to my GitHub profile!

-🔭 **Current Focus:** Leading multiple data science and machine learning projects.
+🔭 **Current Focus:**

+I’m currently focused on enhancing existing machine learning systems to comply with organizational quality gates and governance standards.

 👨‍💻 **What I Do:**

-- Leveraging data to gain actionable insights and drive business value..
-- Develop scalable machine learning models and application.
-- Design and implement end-to-end machine learning pipelines.
-- Create and deploy comprehensive data processing workflows.
+I build and deploy machine learning systems that are performant, reliable and sustainable.
+By creating end-to-end, fault-tolerant AI pipelines, I enable businesses to make data-driven decisions that drive real value — all while making sure the solutions are secure and perform well.

+❤️ **Interests:**

-❤️ **Interests:** Architecting scalable, fault-tolerant and secure cloud solutions tailored for machine learning driven applications.
+Architecting scalable, fault-tolerant and cost-optimized cloud based solutions to cater requirement of real-time machine learning applications.

-🌱 **Professional Growth:** Continuously enhancing my skills in deep learning, LLMs and exploring new methodologies in reinforcement learning.
+🌱 **Professional Growth:**

+Continuously enhancing my skills in deep learning, LLMs and exploring new methodologies in reinforcement learning.

 📫 **Contact Me:**